The Gist: Your email welcome series is your chance to take advantage of a new email subscriber's excitement and interest.

 …And teach you how to set your own sequence up right away, of course!

-This is a monster blog post I have for you today, so if you’d prefer to watch instead of read it, here’s a shorter version:
+This is a monster blog post I have for you today, so if you’d prefer to watch instead of read, here’s a shorter version:

 What is a Welcome Email Series?